janeklb/JSONCharInputReader/README.md

-JSON\CharInputReader
+json\CharInputReader
 ====================

-Is a stream reader used to processe JSON data character-by-character and execute callbacks after parsing complete chunks
+This is a stream reader used to process JSON data character-by-character and execute callbacks after parsing complete chunks.

 The data stream must be in the form of a JSON array. ie. `[1, 2, [3, 4], {"five": "six"}, ...`